 Let the elders who rule well be counted worthy of double honor, especially those who labor in the word and doctrine.1 Timothy 5:17

 The word “especially” shows some elders will give themselves to teaching, and these are the pastors-teachers.
+This is the position I hold at Woodland Christian Church, as I do most of the preaching.
 Other elders will hall elders labor in teaching, but some will have that ministry separate from the other elders and that’s the pastor-teacher.

 All Scripture is breathed out by God and profitable for teaching, for reproof, for correction, and for training in righteousness, that the man of God may be complete, equipped for every good work.2 Timothy 3:16-17

 Consider the relationship between Ephesians 4:12 and 2 Timothy 3:17.
 If pastor-teachers have the responsibility of equipping the saints, and Scripture is what they’re equipped with to do every good work, then pastors shepherd (or feed) God’s flock by teaching them Scripture.
 This explains why the one time pastors are mentioned in Scripture, they’re tied to or united with the word teaching.
 Pastors (shepherds) best tend to and care for God’s flock by feeding them God’s Word.

 The Benefits of God’s Word